toastytato/DAQ_Interface/README.md

 This is where each channel can be independently controlled.

 - Toggle Output: Turns the channel on/off
-- Voltage RMS: Sets the RMS voltage of the channel (Not amplitude)
+- Voltage RMS: Sets the RMS voltage of the wave signal generated
-- Frequency/Phase: <-- it does that
+- Frequency/Phase: Changes frequency and phase.
+Frequency of 0 creates a DC signal.

 ### **Main Controls**